Express Terms Contract Law: Everything You Need to Know

 Contracts include many types of terms.
 Some are important, and some are not; terms can be verbal or written.
 Important terms are usually labeled as conditions.
 Less important terms are often called warranties.
 Conditions are a backbone of a good contract; without them, the contract is unlikely to be signed by both parties.
 Violation of conditions is a serious offense, and a party can consider the contract voided if another party breaches a condition.

 If you need help with an express terms contract law question, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.